Mark DiFelice

-Mark Andrew DiFelice (born August 23, 1976) is an American former professional baseball pitcher.
-Growing up in Havertown, Pennsylvania, Mark played for Hilltop Baseball and is currently the only player from that league (established in 1963) to play in the MLB.
+Mark Andrew DiFelice (born August 23, 1976) is an American former Major League pitcher.
+Growing up in Havertown, Pennsylvania, Mark played for Hilltop Baseball and is currently the only player from that league (established in 1963) to play in MLB.
 He played in Major League Baseball (MLB) for the Milwaukee Brewers.
 He is currently working as a pitching coach for the Wilmington Blue Rocks.

 Minor league career

 DiFelice started his professional career as a part of the Colorado Rockies organization in 1998.
 He played his first season for their Class A (Short Season) affiliate, the Portland Rockies.
 In 1999, DiFelice advanced to the Class A-Advanced Salem Avalanche.
 In 2000, he played for the Double-A Carolina Mudcats.
 DiFelice also played part of the 2001 season for Carolina, while also pitching for the Triple-A Colorado Springs Sky Sox.
 In 2002, he was sent back down to the Class A (Short Season) Tri-City Dust Devils and Salem.
 In 2003, he played for the Rockies' new Double-A affiliate, the Tulsa Drillers.

 In 2004, DiFelice switched to the Baltimore Orioles organization, playing for their Triple-A Ottawa Lynx.
 In 2005, DiFelice pitched for the Washington Nationals with their Triple-A New Orleans Zephyrs and the independent Atlantic League's Somerset Patriots.
 He stayed with the Atlantic League for 2006, playing for the Camden Riversharks.

 DiFelice returned to affiliated baseball in 2007, playing for the Milwaukee Brewers' Double-A Huntsville Stars, and then their Triple-A Nashville Sounds.
 After his first ten professional seasons, DiFelice had a record of 77–57, with an ERA of 3.53, and had recorded 951 strikeouts.